xieyuheng/inner/topics/logic/linear-logic.md

 > In linear logic, we view proposition as resource.

 - How to view its rules in terms of resources?
 - How to design its terms, how to evaluate them?

-  - Should we use stack machine for evaluation?

 # Connectives